 Heart attacks, heart failures and other heart related ailments are a matter of most people’s concerns but somehow the awareness about how it can be prevented is not too widespread.
 While people are becoming more and more conscious about their health today, they constantly struggle to lead a healthy life owing to the invariable struggle for time in today’s world.

 Cardiovascular diseases are lifestyle diseases and the risk factors need to be monitored on a regular basis.
 World heart Day celebrated on September 29, tries to focus on the growing concerns for heart health around the world and how we can prevent heart disease at an individual level by making sustained efforts throughout the year.
 Each year, millions of people succumb to cardiovascular disease and taking charge of your family’s heart health along with your own can go a long way in reducing the alarming numbers worldwide.

 Below are simple tips to help you do the bare minimum to maintain a healthy heart:

-Breathe Healthy – Stop Smoking: Tobacco causes more than one-fifth of cardiovascular diseases worldwide.
+Stop smoking: Tobacco causes more than one-fifth of cardiovascular diseases worldwide.
 Replace your oral fixation cravings for a cigarette; with healthy snacks like salads without dressing, nuts like almonds, seeds like flaxseeds etc. There are smoking cessation products also available in the market that can help get rid of this deadly habit.

 Dr. Aashish Contractor, Head of Department: Preventive Cardiology and Rehabilitation, Asian Heart Institute.